emancid/cyclops/INSTALL.md

 				./preops		## PRE-OFFICIAL CYCLOPS TOOLS
 				./testing		## TESTING CYCLOPS TOOLS AND YOUR OWN CYC TOOLS

-       	- WARNING: Rename .template for each one it change
+       	- WARNING: Rename .template for each one it change , best practice is copy the file without .template and change new file.
 	- WARNING: Files with * is mandatory to be configurated previously to run cyclops

     6. HA CYCLOPS ENVIRONMENT NOTES [OPTIONAL]
     ----------------------------------------------------------------------------------------------------------

-        - Sync /opt/cyclops with ha mirror node
         - Repeat step 1. and 2.
         - Configure ssh keys for no auth ssh connections
+        - Sync /opt/cyclops with ha mirror node
+	- Copy file /etc/cyclops/system/ha.cfg.template with same name in same place without ".template" and change it
         - Define settings in ha config file
-            ./system
-                ha.cfg.template
         - Cyclops needs ha software like heartbeat or peacemaker to control ha resources
         - Cyclops needs floating ip to refer master node